Skip to content

 biddersArray[String]["mocktioneer"]List of enabled bidders

-bid_param_zone_overridesTable{}Per-bidder, per-zone param overrides; zone values are shallow-merged into bidder params
+bid_param_zone_overridesTable{}Per-bidder, per-zone param overrides; normalized into the canonical override-rule engine and shallow-merged into bidder params

 debugBooleanfalseEnable Prebid debug mode (sets ext.prebid.debug and ext.prebid.returnallbidstatus; surfaces debug metadata in auction responses)